About the blackwater sailing club

-We are an active, family‑focused Club of over 1000 members with both cruiser and dinghy sailing.
+We are an active, family‑focused Club of over 1000 members with cruiser and dinghy sailing, kayaking, stand up paddle boarding and rowing.
 Our Cadet Section offers training, racing and social events for 8 to 18 year olds, culminating in an annual Cadet Week in the summer holidays which regularly attracts over 150 participants.

 We have a thriving all year round Friday morning ‘Adult Sailing group’ and a summer Tuesday evening group where both experienced and novice sailors can develop skills and meet other members.

 The Club owns a 7 acre freshwater lake where members can learn to sail, along with a purpose-built classroom for dry-land instruction.
 These are both used during our Cadet training activities.
 We also maintain a number of club boats for members to borrow and try out before investing in their own.

 Club facilities are accessible by members at all times using a security code.
 Launching from the Club is possible for around 3 hours either side of high water, enabling either a same tide or all day sails.
 Of course the Club lake is available at any time and is a popular spot for a family BBQ or picnic.